hugoisaac/weekly-picks/README.md

 2. [Things you probably didn’t know you could do with Chrome’s Developer Console](https://medium.freecodecamp.com/10-tips-to-maximize-your-javascript-debugging-experience-b69a75859329)
 3. [Top 18 Most Common Mistakes that AngularJS Developers Make](https://www.toptal.com/angular-js/top-18-most-common-angularjs-developer-mistakes)
 4. [How to Stand on Shoulders](https://medium.freecodecamp.com/how-to-stand-on-shoulders-16e8cfbc127b) – Avoiding the Not Invented Here syndrome.
+5. [The State Of JavaScript 2016: Results](https://medium.com/@sachagreif/the-state-of-javascript-2016-results-4beb4ff06961) – Some data to make sense of the ever-changing #JavaScript ecosystem.